 Arrival isn’t a sci-fi film that depends on or is sold on its special effects, but when there were obvious CGI elements, said CGI didn’t dismantle my pleasured viewing – which is great, obviously.

 What the f***: During my cinematic viewing of Arrival, a quarter of the audience decided to leave around 5-10 minutes prior to the credits – WHY?!
 Crazy people.
 Albeit, the screening was far from full, I was still shocked to see people leaving a screening so early.

 My final rating: Arrival is perfect for those wanting to avoid the over-the-top CGI-ridden sci-fi blockbuster.
 Arrival joins the list of recent top-class sci-films, of which, provoke thought, and don’t rely on explosions and disaster.
 Get on it.

 The original article can be found here.

-This article’s featured image is sourced from Arrival (2016) Paramount Pictures / Dir: Denis Villeneuve / Prod: Levy, Levine, Ryder and Linde.
+This article’s featured image, content from tweets and Instagram posts are sourced from Arrival (2016) Paramount Pictures / Dir: Denis Villeneuve / Prod: Levy, Levine, Ryder and Linde.